Data Processing Agreement For AskCody Saas Solution For Meeting Management, Visitor Management, Indoor Wayfinding

 Appendix 5 - Sub-processors

 AskCody, the Processor, may leverage and use other SaaS-solutions or third party applications, Sub-Processors, to provide limited services on its behalf, surrounding the functionality of the very core of the AskCody suite.
-Third party applications of this kind could be an email service to send out emails to the users at the right time with the right information, or a Google Analytics, to monitor behavior and use that data to optimize the experience using the Processors services.
+Third party applications of this kind could be an email service to send out emails to the users at the right time with the right information, or a Google Analytics, to monitor

 The Controller gives the Processor the mandate to enter into agreements with Sub-Processors for the performance of its obligations under this DPA under the condition that the Processor maintains a list of Sub-Processors and notifies any intended changes to the Controller.